RaulMLA/Inemuri/README.md

 - Pausing the application and allowing the user to modify the destination location by pressing the "Modify" button.

 In addition to the features mentioned above, the application has a very intuitive and user-friendly interface.
 The user can start using the application without the need to read any instructions.
 The application has a simple and clean design with contrasting colors that facilitate the reading of the information displayed on the screen.
 It is also fully adapted to Android mobile devices.

+It is planned to keep it updated and add new features in the future.